Trump-Backed Bill Hagerty Seeks to Close Final Week with TN Win

 — Donald J. Trump (@realDonaldTrump) July 31, 2020

-That’s not to mention the critical endorsement of Sen. Marsha Blackburn (R-TN), the freshman U.S. Senator who will next year become the state’s senior senator, who ripped Hagerty’s opponent as she endorsed him for the seat.
+That’s not to mention the critical endorsement of Sen. Marsha Blackburn (R-TN), the freshman U.S. senator who will next year become the state’s senior senator, who ripped Hagerty’s opponent as she endorsed him for the seat.
 Blackburn, whose sharp-elbowed hardcore conservatism is a welcome super-charge for the Hagerty team, has been vicious in her critiques of Sethi and unwavering in her support of Hagerty.

 “Let me talk about Bill a little bit first,” Blackburn told Breitbart News in an exclusive interview here in Tennessee last week when asked why she weighed in on the race in her state.
 “I have worked for many, many years with Bill and Chrissy with charities and not-for-profits.
 Bill has worked with my husband and son and has done a lot for boy scouts.
 You get to know a lot about people when you look at where they place their time and their energy and so we have seen those charitable and conservative causes are very important to them individually and as a family and also politically.
 I think that that says so much about an individual.
 He is the kind of guy—Bill is going there to be of service.
 He is not going there to put his name in lights.
 He is not going there to make himself a star.
 He is going there to work and make himself of service to the people.
 One of the things I think that is important in understanding that is that Bill is consistently conservative.
 He grew up in a family with very modest means.
 He had a mother who is a teacher, he worked very hard, he earned some scholarships, he got a great education and he became very successful.
 Now, that is what you call living the American dream.
 That is what parents say ‘I hope my child has the ability to do that.’
 That’s what you see in Bill.
 The fact that he walked that process, he appreciates that process of what it means to work hard and have that ability to succeed.
 You’re going to get that type of service from him and that appreciation.
 People are going to feel like they know him.
 He is soft-spoken, and he is not someone who is going to come across glitz and glam campaigning.
 He is soft-spoken but he is very solid and here is something I think is important.”